hashicorp/hcp-terraform-operator/docs/faq.md

 ## Project Controller

+- **Can I delete a project that has workspaces in it?**

+  No, you can only delete a project if it is empty and you have the proper permissions.

 ## Workspace Controller

 - **Can a single deployment of the Operator manage the Workspaces of different Organizations?**